-This week, six new students join the Blavatnik School of Government to embark on the Doctorate in Public Policy.
-During the DPhil (as a Doctorate is known at the University of Oxford), they will carry out interdisciplinary research in a policy area of particular interest, seeking solutions to current challenges facing governments worldwide.
+This week, six new students join the Blavatnik School of Government to embark on the DPhil in Public Policy.
+During the DPhil (as a doctorate or PhD is known at the University of Oxford), they will carry out interdisciplinary research in a policy area of particular interest, seeking solutions to current challenges facing governments worldwide.
 Following the course, alumni will be equipped to work in an academic, policymaking or advisory role, contributing to better public policy and governance.

 The class of 2018 is made up of academically excellent candidates from four countries, including our first part-time DPhil student.
 Their profiles give an overview of their backgrounds and research interests.